 so the lost in space problem is about matching a set of unit vectors in a sensor reference frame with a set of unit vectors in a star catalog reference frame. the unit vectors can point towards any patch of directions ‘on the sky’. it’s really about the whole sphere of the night sky, that’s one of the core elements here.

-for matching the two sets of unit vectors, the key characteristics are the angular separations. angular separations of unit vectors immediately connects with a core operation in numerical computing, the dot product, summing the products of unit vector components. and these angular separations concern the mutual relationships between pairs of unit vectors, so the focus becomes pairs of star vectors, and then triplets of pairs. it’s a bit of linguistic abuse, but triplets of pairs as can be thought of as ‘triangles’, and pairs can be thought of as ‘sides’.
+for matching the two sets of unit vectors, the key characteristics are the angular separations. angular separations of unit vectors immediately connects with a core operation in numerical computing, the dot product, summing the products of unit vector components. and these angular separations concern the mutual relationships between pairs of unit vectors, so the focus becomes pairs of star vectors, and then triplets of pairs. it’s a bit of linguistic abuse, but triplets of pairs can be thought of as ‘triangles’, and pairs can be thought of as ‘sides’.

 early history

-key elements of lost in space are an automated star tracker mounted on a vehicle, images of the night sky, star catalogs for interpreting the images, and computing to bring them all together. the earliest appearance of all these elements seems to be with project febe in 1948, immediately after ww2. it seems likely this was both the earliest date that the sensing and computing were available, and that there was sufficient motivation to make the attempt. the motivations concern inertial guidance and navigation and immediately connect with a range of fascinating topics. to reduce distractions, the focus will be kept on the lost in space problem here, as close to star trackers and the night sky as possible. inertial sensors generally mean forknowledge of what part of the sky is in view, which is the opposite of pure lost in space.
+key elements of lost in space are an automated star tracker mounted on a vehicle, images of the night sky, star catalogs for interpreting the images, and computing to bring them all together. the earliest appearance of all these elements seems to be with project febe in 1948, immediately after ww2. it seems likely this was both the earliest date that the sensing and computing were available, and that there was sufficient motivation to make the attempt. the motivations concern inertial guidance and navigation and immediately connect with a range of fascinating topics. to reduce distractions, the focus will be kept on the lost in space problem here, as close to star trackers and the night sky as possible. inertial sensors generally mean foreknowledge of what part of the sky is in view, which is the opposite of pure lost in space.

 early systems, such as project febe, generally locked on to and tracked single stars. for true lost in space, an imaging star tracker with a ccd style pixelized sensor is needed, and those became available in the seventies and eighties. a related situation arose earlier though, namely, interpreting photographic plates from astronomical telescopes. here’s an example that can be referred to as the ‘asteroid problem’.